AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 "This is impressive.
 You don't use the cards because you know the process very well and you know what you are doing at each step."

-- Clare Pinder - Student at Makers - After the training process review
+- Clare Pinder - Student at Makers - After a process review

 "Adrien set out a clear plan for program - to follow the 'criteria tests' as feature tests.
 Where the code was behaving unexpectedly,  he read the error message quickly to locate where the issue remained and he studied the code carefully and sought visibility by printing some choice lines to the console.
 He remained calm and only fixed the error when he knew the problem - he didn't 'shoot around in the dark'."

+- Ellie Turnock - Student at Makers - After a process review

+"Your process is very strong, you know what to do next, doing the Feature Test and then the Unit Test.
+You do not hesitate to modify namings and refactor your tests along you are writing the code.
+Finally, you communicate on what you are doing and it makes sense, meaning that the process and its implementation is very clear in your head, that was also very helpful to follow your thoughts."

 ---